Smpljack/EUREC4A-radiosondes/README.md

-This is a python module for calculating various statistics over the radiosondes launched during EUREC4A.
+This is a python module for calculating various statistics from the radiosondes launched during EUREC4A.
 The soundings of the following platforms can be handled as long as the data is provided in NetCDF files: